emsterdam1/anRNAlab-Protocols/General/TURBO-DNase.md

 **1.** Dilute 10X DNase buffer to 1X in RNA solution.<br/>_Note: 44 µl of RNA + 5 µl of 10X buffer is sufficient for samples with ~10 µg total RNA. <br/>For samples from larger volumes, you might consider doubling the volume (88 + 10)._

-**2.** Add 1 µl of TURBO DNase enzyme (per 50 µl reaction), mix well and incubate at room temperature for 15 minutes. _Note: Longer incubations at higher temps promote contaminant-dependent RNA degradation._
+**2.** Add 1 µl of TURBO DNase enzyme (per 50 µl reaction), mix well and incubate at room temperature for 15 minutes.
+Add the same amount of enzyme (1 µl for 50 µl reaction) halfway through the reaction. _Note: Longer incubations at higher temps promote contaminant-dependent RNA degradation._

 **3.** Purify RNA using 1.8X volumes of [SPRI beads](../NGS/SPRI-beads.md), washing 3x in 70% ethanol and eluting in 20-50 µl nuclease-free water.<br/>_Note: If retaining smaller RNAs, purify with [RNA Clean & Concentrator](https://www.zymoresearch.com/products/rna-clean-concentrator-5) instead._